oracle/weblogic-deploy-tooling/README.md

 The model allows the use of tokens that are substituted with text values as the model is processed.
 This section describes several types of tokens.

-**Variable placeholders** are declared with the syntax `@@PROP:<variable>@@`.
+**Variable tokens** are declared with the syntax `@@PROP:<variable>@@`.
 This type of token represents a value that is resolved at runtime using a variables file in a standard Java properties file format.
 Variables can be used for any value and for some names.
 For example, to automate standing up an environment with one or more applications in the Oracle Java Cloud Service, service provisioning does not allow the provisioning script to specify the server names.
 For example, if the application being deployed immediately following provisioning needs to tweak the Server Start arguments to specify a Java system property, the model can use a variable placeholder in place of the server name and populate the variable file with the provisioned server names dynamically between provisioning and application deployment.

-**File placeholders** are declared with the syntax `@@FILE:<filename>@@`.
-This type of token is similar to a variable placeholder, but the token references a single value that is read from the specified file.
+**File tokens** are declared with the syntax `@@FILE:<filename>@@`.
+This type of token is similar to a variable token, but it references a single value that is read from the specified file.
 For example, the model may reference a password attribute as follows:
 ```yaml
 PasswordEncrypted: '@@FILE:/home/me/dbcs1.txt@@'
 ```